Logo campus MANa

 Morning

-Theoretical and practical introduction to the states of high-temperature clays and their specificities
+• Theoretical and practical introduction to the conditions of high-temperature clays and their specificities

 Afternoon

-Work on the gesture by warming up and stretching
+• Work on the gesture through warming up and stretching

-Notion of external and internal volume on paper
+• Concept of exterior and interior volume on paper

 Day 2